wh200720041/floam/README.md

 sudo apt-get install unzip
 ```

-And then copy the file 2011_09_30_0018.bag into ~/catkin_ws/src/floam/dataset/ (this may take a few minutes to unzip the file)
+And this may take a few minutes to unzip the file
 ```
-	cd ~/catkin_ws/src/floam/dataset/
+	cd ~/Downloads
 	unzip ~/Downloads/2011_09_30_0018.zip
 ```